-Finding authentic food on our travels is what we do for a living.
+Finding and showcasing authentic food is at the core of Authentic Food Quest.
 After years of moving to new countries and cities, tracking down local food specialties, we launched Authentic Food Quest.
-Our mission at Authentic Food Quest is to inspire people to travel through authentic food and enjoy the local tastes and flavors.

 1.Visit The Local Farmers Markets